zrrrzzt/gun-sea-next-example/README.md

 ## What to expect

 You can login with almost any username and password.
 If it doesn't exist the app will create it for you.
 As a logged in user you can increase/decrease the number.

+## Explore further

+Open another browser at [localhost:3000](http://localhost:3000) and loginwith the same username/password.
+The numbers should sync between browsers.

 ## Export